 College of Health Professions

-Undergraduate mentors in the health professions:
+Undergraduate research advisors in the health professions:

 Research Interests: Child language development and disorders.

 Bio: Dr. Domsch received her undergraduate degree from Valparaiso University, her Master's from UT-Austin, and her Ph.D. from Vanderbilt University.
 Her research is in the area of child language development and disorders.
 Her current interest is in the efficacy of interventions for the development of complex syntax in school-age children.
 She has worked with undergraduate students who wish to present at state and national conferences.

 Research Interests: My two lines of research are (1) language learning and intervention for preschool-age to elementary-age children and (2) clinical decision-making.
 Under the language learning and intervention line, I focus on improving existing assessment and intervention strategies for young children who are members of a monolingual English population and from culturally and linguistically diverse populations.
 For example, in early language intervention, speech language pathologists provide clinical populations with multiple examples of language targets, often including familiar toys during the sessions.
 This focused stimulation strategy is highly effective for nouns, but significantly less effective for verbs.
 I draw on cognitive theories of learning to try and enhance focused stimulation’s effectiveness.
 In a recent publication, I found that by selecting toys with similar shapes to use in language therapy, SLPs can dramatically increase the number of ver bs typically developing toddlers acquire in a short intervention.
 In future studies, I will test whether clinical populations with strong visual-spatial skills experience a similar boost in verb learning.